reymon359/book-sentences/books/clean-architecture/README.md

 The software that encapsulates the high-level policies of the system should be placed into stable components (_I_ = 0).
 Unstable components (_I_ = 1) should contain only the software that is volatile... ...However, if the high-level policies are placed into stable components, then the source code that represents those policies will be difficult to change.
 This could make the overall architecture inflexible.
 How can a component that is maximally stable (_I_ = 0) be flexible enough to withstand change?... ...OCP tells us that it is possible and desirable to create classes that are flexible enough to be extended without requiring modification... ..._Abstract classes._

+#### Introducing the Stable Abstractions Principle

+The Stable Abstractions Principle (SAP) sets up a relationship between stability and abstractness.
+On the one hand, it says that a stable component should also be abstract so that its stability does not prevent it from being extended.
+On the other hand, it says that an unstable component should be concrete since it its instability allows the concrete code within it to be easily changed.

+If a component is to be stable... ...consist of interfaces and abstract classes so that it can be extended.

+Stable components that are extensible are flexible and do not overly constrain the architecture.

+The SDP says that dependencies should run in the direction of stability, and the SAP says that stability implies abstraction.
+Thus _dependencies run in the direction of abstraction._

+The DIP... ...deals with classes... ...Either a class is abstract or it is not.
+The combination of the SDP and the SAP deals with components, and... ...a component can be partially abstract and partially stable.

 ### Conclusion

 ## PART V Architecture